 Explores the role of ritual within Buddhism, with an emphasis on the Buddhist traditions of East Asia and Tibet.
-General aspects of Buddhist ritual will be examined, in addition to specific categories of ritual practice within different Buddhist traditions.
-Secondary emphasis will be placed on familiarizing students with some of the most prominent theoretical frameworks and methodologies for understanding and analyzing religious ritual.
-Readings will include primary sources, secondary scholarship, and theoretical readings.
+General aspects of Buddhist ritual are examined, in addition to specific categories of ritual practice within different Buddhist traditions.
+Students are also familiarized with some of the most prominent theoretical frameworks and methodologies for understanding and analyzing religious ritual.
+Readings include primary sources, secondary scholarship, and theoretical readings.